AG, APD to target 'organized retail crime'

 - Oops!Something went wrong.Please try again later.

 Jul.
-7—ALBUQUERQUE, N.M. — Asserting that "organized retail crime" is a driver of violence across the city, the state attorney general and the Albuquerque Police Department are vowing to crack down on people they say are targeting big box stores on a regular basis.
+7—Asserting that "organized retail crime" is a driver of violence across the city, the state attorney general and the Albuquerque Police Department are vowing to crack down on people they say are targeting big box stores on a regular basis.

 Balderas' office did not provide statistics on how much merchandise has been reported stolen.